Resilient-to-Fragile Transition and Excess Volatility in Supply Chain Networks: Cone-wise stability: linearised dynamics

-The leading term in $\sqrt{\omega}$ is imaginary, corresponding to oscillations, whereas the next order term is real and negative (i.e. fluctuations die out) when\footnote{Actually, the following inequality does not require $\omega, \psi \to 0$ and hold generally.}
+Note that $K/z < 1$ since we are studying the steady-state.
+The leading term in $\sqrt{\omega}$ is imaginary, corresponding to oscillations, whereas the next order term is real and negative (i.e. stabilising) when \footnote{Actually, the following inequality does not require $\omega, \psi \to 0$ and holds generally.}

-Since equilibrium exists only provided $z > K(1+\kappa \psi)$ [Eq. (\ref{eq:ss_cond_1})], we find that the demand-limited cone is always \textit{locally} stable when $\psi > \kappa \omega + O(\omega^{3/2})$, but may have an unstable direction otherwise.
+Since equilibrium exists only provided $z > K(1+\kappa \psi)$ (see Eq. \eqref{eq:ss_cond_1}), we find that the demand-limited cone is always \textit{locally} stable when $\psi > \kappa \omega + O(\omega^{3/2})$, but may have an unstable direction otherwise.

-However, in spite of this local stability, the dynamics of the system will sooner or later push the variables into the supply-limited cone, which we study next.
+However, in spite of this intra-cone stability, the dynamics of the system will sooner or later push the variables into the supply-limited cone, which we now study.